IrutingaboRaissa/Introtomachinelearning_Summative/README.md

 ## 6. Conclusion

 This study demonstrates that traditional machine learning methods work better than deep learning approaches for predicting obesity levels from healthcare and lifestyle data.
-Random Forest achieved the best performance with [X.XXX] validation accuracy, significantly outperforming the best neural network which reached [X.XXX] accuracy.
+Random Forest achieved the best performance with 97.79% validation accuracy, slightly outperforming the best neural network which reached 95.6% accuracy.
 These results provide important guidance for healthcare applications and show that choosing the right algorithm depends more on understanding your data than following the latest technological trends.

 ### 6.1 Key Findings Summary

 Our comparison of eleven different machine learning models revealed several important patterns:

-**Traditional Methods Won Across All Metrics:** Random Forest, Gradient Boosting, Support Vector Machines, and Logistic Regression all performed better than the seven neural network architectures we tested.
-This performance advantage was consistent whether we looked at accuracy, precision, recall, or other evaluation measures.
+**Traditional Methods Generally Outperformed Deep Learning:** Random Forest and Gradient Boosting achieved the highest accuracies at 97.79%, while the best neural network (L2 Regularized) reached 95.6%.
+Traditional methods showed more consistent performance and required less computational time.

-**Neural Networks Showed Overfitting Problems:** Despite trying multiple regularization techniques like dropout, batch normalization, and weight penalties, neural networks consistently showed signs of overfitting.
-They performed well on training data but poorly on validation data, and early stopping typically occurred within 20-40 training epochs.
+**Early Stopping Effectively Prevented Overfitting:** Neural networks automatically stopped training between epochs 45-97 when validation performance stopped improving.
+Models with regularization (dropout, L2) showed better training/validation balance, while simpler architectures tended to overfit despite early stopping.

-**Traditional Methods Are More Efficient:** Random Forest achieved optimal results in [X.X] seconds while neural networks required [XX.X] seconds.
-Including hyperparameter tuning, traditional methods needed [X.X] hours total compared to [XX.X] hours for deep learning experiments.
+**Traditional Methods Are More Efficient:** Random Forest achieved optimal results in 39.1 seconds while neural networks required 12.0-21.6 seconds per experiment.
+However, traditional methods needed extensive hyperparameter search, while neural networks used 100 epochs with automatic early stopping.

 **Better Interpretability for Healthcare:** Random Forest provided clear feature importance rankings that make medical sense.
 BMI was the most important predictor, followed by physical activity and family history.
 Healthcare practitioners can understand and trust these explanations in ways that are difficult with neural network black boxes.